mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

   an entire :ref:`Diagnostic Message <knowledge-base-diagnostic-message>`.

-.. _knowledge-base-segmented-message-transmission:
+.. _knowledge-base-can-segmented-message-transmission:

 Segmented message transmission
 ''''''''''''''''''''''''''''''
-When a :ref:`Diagnostic Message <knowledge-base-diagnostic-message>` to be transmitted on CAN, contains payload which size is greater than a :ref:`Single Frame <knowledge-base-can-single-frame>` capacity, then the message payload must be divided and transmitted by many CAN packets.
+When a :ref:`Diagnostic Message <knowledge-base-diagnostic-message>` to be transmitted on CAN, contains payload which size is greater than a :ref:`Single Frame <knowledge-base-can-single-frame>` capacity, then the message payload must be divided and transmitted by many :ref:`CAN packets <knowledge-base-can-packet>`.
 The first packet to carry such messages is :ref:`First Frame (CAN Packet) <knowledge-base-can-first-frame>` and its transmission is followed by :ref:`Consecutive Frames (CAN Packets) <knowledge-base-can-consecutive-frame>`.
 A receiver controls the stream of incoming :ref:`Consecutive Frames <knowledge-base-can-consecutive-frame>` by sending :ref:`Flow Control (CAN Packet) <knowledge-base-can-flow-control>` after :ref:`First Frame <knowledge-base-can-first-frame>` and each complete transmission of :ref:`Consecutive Frames <knowledge-base-can-consecutive-frame>` block.